-As of June 30, 2021, we finance our inventory with a vehicle floorplan facility (the "2020 Vehicle Floorplan Facility") with Ally Bank, which provides a committed credit line of up to \$450.0 million.
+As of September 30, 2021, we finance our inventory primarily through a vehicle floorplan facility (the "2020 Vehicle Floorplan Facility") with Ally Bank and Ally Financial (together, "Ally"), which provides a committed credit line of up to \$450.0 million.

 The amount of credit available to us under the 2020 Vehicle Floorplan Facility is determined on a monthly basis based on a calculation that considers average outstanding borrowings and vehicle units paid off by us within the three immediately preceding months.
-Approximately \$86.4 million was available under this facility as of June 30, 2021.
-The maturity date of 2020 Vehicle Floorplan Facility is September 30, 2022.
+Approximately \$8.5 million was available under this facility as of September 30, 2021.
+The maturity date of the 2020 Vehicle Floorplan Facility is September 30, 2022.
 We are required to pay an availability fee on the average unused capacity from the prior quarter if it was greater than 50% of the calculated floorplan allowance, as defined.
 We are subject to financial covenants that require us to maintain a certain level of equity in the vehicles that are financed, to maintain at least 7.5% of the credit line in cash and cash equivalents and to maintain 10% of the monthly daily floorplan principal balance outstanding on deposit with Ally Bank.

 Outstanding borrowings are due as the vehicles financed are sold, or in any event, on the maturity date.
 The 2020 Vehicle Floorplan Facility bears interest at a rate equal to the 1-Month LIBOR rate applicable in the immediately preceding month plus a spread of 425 basis points.
+We are party to a Credit Balance Agreement that permits us to deposit cash with Ally for the purpose of reducing the amount of interest payable for borrowings under the 2020 Vehicle Floorplan Facility.